actions-ecosystem/recipes/README.md

 [![license][license-badge]][license]

-This repository contains some use cases of workflows with [actions-ecosystem](https://github.com/actions-ecosystem) GitHub Actions.
+This repository contains some use cases of workflows with [Actions Ecosystem](https://github.com/actions-ecosystem) GitHub Actions.

 If you're not so familiar with GitHub Actions, first of all you may want to read [GitHub Actions Documentation](https://help.github.com/en/actions).